Social constructionism

 Social constructionism is a term used in sociology, social ontology, and communication theory.
-The term can serve somewhat different functions in each field; however, the foundation of this theoretical framework suggests various facets of social reality—such as concepts, beliefs, norms, and values—are formed through continuous interactions and negotiations among society's members, rather than empirical observation of physical reality.
-The theory of social constructionism posits that much of what individuals perceive as 'reality' is actually the outcome of a dynamic process of construction influenced by social conventions and structures.
+The term can serve somewhat different functions in each field; however, the foundation of this theoretical framework suggests various facets of social reality—such as concepts, beliefs, norms and values—are formed through continuous interactions and negotiations among society's members, rather than empirical observation of physical reality.
+The theory of social constructionism posits that much of what individuals perceive as "reality" is the outcome of a dynamic process of construction influenced by social conventions and structures.

 Unlike phenomena that are innately determined or biologically predetermined, these social constructs are collectively formulated, sustained, and shaped by the social contexts in which they exist.
 These constructs significantly impact both the behavior and perceptions of individuals, often being internalized based on cultural narratives, whether or not these are empirically verifiable.
 In this two-way process of reality construction, individuals not only interpret and assimilate information through their social relations but also contribute to shaping existing societal narratives.

-Examples of phenomena that are often viewed as social constructs range widely, encompassing the assigned value of money, conceptions of concept of self, self-identity, beauty standards, gender, language, race, ethnicity, social class, social hierarchy, nationality, religion, social norms, the modern calendar and other units of time, marriage, education, citizenship, stereotypes, femininity and masculinity, social institutions, and even the idea of 'social construct' itself.
-According to social constructionists, these are not universal truths but are flexible entities that can vary dramatically across different cultures and societies.
-They arise from collaborative consensus and are shaped and maintained through collective human interactions, cultural practices, and shared beliefs.
-This articulates the view that people in society construct ideas or concepts that may not exist without the existence of people or language to validate those concepts, meaning without a society these constructs would cease to exist.
+Examples of phenomena that are often viewed as social constructs range widely, encompassing the assigned value of money, conceptions of self, beauty standards, gender, language, race, ethnicity, social class, social hierarchy, nationality, religion, social norms, the modern calendar and other units of time, marriage, education, citizenship, stereotypes, femininity and masculinity, social institutions and even the idea of 'social construct' itself.

 Overview

 A social construct or construction is the meaning, notion, or connotation placed on an object or event by a society, and adopted by that society with respect to how they view or deal with the object or event.

 The social construction of target populations refers to the cultural characterizations or popular images of the persons or groups whose behavior and well-being are affected by public policy.

 Social constructionism posits that the meanings of phenomena do not have an independent foundation outside the mental and linguistic representation that people develop about them throughout their history, and which becomes their shared reality.
-From a linguistic viewpoint, social constructionism centres meaning as an internal reference within language (words refer to words, definitions to other definitions) rather than to an external reality.
+From a linguistic viewpoint, social constructionism centers meaning as an internal reference within language (words refer to words, definitions to other definitions) rather than to an external reality.